 1. Strength Reduction:

-Compressive strength is one of major property of concrete and the excessive quantity of water reduces the compressive strength of concrete.
+Compressive strength is one of the major properties of concrete and the excessive quantity of water reduces the compressive strength of concrete.
 The extra water will not involve in the hydration process and retains in concrete even after hardening.

 In addition, this water may evaporate when exposed to the atmosphere and form voids in the concrete.
 The voids left are therefore responsible for the reduction of compressive strength of concrete.